Marsha Blackburn: China

-In 2024, Blackburn was targeted by the Chinese government's Spamouflage influence operation.
+In 2024, the Chinese government's Spamouflage influence operation targeted Blackburn.

 Israel

 In October 2023, Blackburn voiced support for Israel during the Gaza war, saying, "The United States has a moral obligation to defend Israel, and as Israel is surrounded by hostile actors funded by Iran who seek the destruction of the Jewish state and deny its right to exist, that's a solemn responsibility."

 Climate change

 Blackburn rejects the scientific consensus on climate change.
 In a 2014 debate with science communicator Bill Nye, Blackburn rejected the science and urgency of the issue, claiming that there is "no consensus" in the scientific community about the causes of climate change.

 Contraception and the right to privacy

 In March 2022, Blackburn called Griswold v.
 Connecticut, a landmark Supreme Court decision holding that the Constitution protects the liberty of married couples to buy and use contraceptives without government restriction, "constitutionally unsound" as a ruling that "gave the court permission to bypass our system of checks and balances".